clietar/Data-Journalism/#YellowVest NLP/README.md

 #  "#YellowVests"  : A Twitter NLP analysis

-The project was to describe the general opinion regarding the largest French protestation movement on its 1st anniversary, using Parts of Speech Analysis and Sentiment Analysis on +4000 extracted tweets.
+The project was to describe the general opinion regarding the largest French protestation movement on its 1st anniversary, using Parts of Speech Recognition and Sentiment Analysis on +4000 extracted tweets.

 Main questions to answer were the following : Are French people still feeling hope wearing these yellow vests?
 Are they expressing anger through or against this movement?
 Are they tired of it ?